 Article ID: VMW0002 When a backup operation is performed using HotAdd mode, virtual machines (VMs) that reside on NFS storage might stop responding during a snapshot removal operation.

-Using Virtual Server Agent’s HotAdd mode with proxy ESXi server on VM’s residing on NFS storage, target VMs become unresponsive for 30 seconds and removing snapshots take a long time.
-This may cause VMs to stop working or failover.
+When a backup is performed using HotAdd mode for VMs residing on NFS storage, target VMs become unresponsive for 30 seconds and removing snapshots takes a long time.

-Known VMware issue which occurs with VMs on NFS storage when the target virtual machine and the backup appliance reside on two different hosts.
+This is a known VMware issue that occurs with VMs on NFSv3 storage when the target virtual machine and the backup appliance reside on different hosts.

-- Put Virtual Server Agent on a Virtual Machine on each ESXi host hosting target VMs.
-The issue doesn't occur if the VSA is on a Virtual Machine on the same host where the hot-add operation is performed.
+- Put Virtual Server Agent on a virtual machine on each ESXi host that hosts target VMs.
+The issue does not occur if the VSA is on a virtual machine on the same host where the HotAdd operation is performed.

-- Switch over to iSCSI as native VMFS is not exposed to this issue.
+- Switch over to iSCSI because native VMFS is not exposed to this issue.

 For Best Practices using NFS datastores: